SalahAlawneh/About-Me/README.md

 ## Synopsis

-- this web is about introducing my self. and playing a game with a user if (he/she) could guess things about me.
+this web is about introducing my self. and playing a game with a user if (he/she) could guess things about me.
-- I did two more question using loops.

 ## Code Example